 Did you know that summer is actually an ideal time to do Sensory Enrichment Therapy?

 Environmental enrichment improves cognition and brain function.
-In their 2013 study of environmental enrichment as an effective treatment for Autism, Leon and Woo, explain that “enriched sensorimotor experiences reliably enhance dendritic branching, synaptic density, and neurogenesis.”
+In their 2013 study of environmental enrichment as an effective treatment for Autism, Leon and Woo explain that “enriched sensorimotor experiences reliably enhance dendritic branching, synaptic density, and neurogenesis.”
 In fact, they also explain that enhanced environmental stimulation ameliorates the effects of a wide range of neurological challenges that are experimentally produced in animals, such as toxin exposure, brain trauma, aging, and also autism (Laviola et al., 2008; Nithianantharajah & Hannan, 2006; Pang & Hannan, 2013).

 Downtime is also crucial for brain development.
 Research shows that giving your brain a break is essential to make sense of newly learned skills and information, store memories, form a sense of self, and even develop internal ethics (Jabr, 2013).
 In his article in Scientific American, Jabr acknowledges that adults and children are continually bombarded with an overload of information, too much to possibly process at one time (2013).
 Appropriate rest helps with both processing information as well as integrating sensory inputs in more complex ways across a wider range of brain regions than when the brain is consciously attempting to work through a problem (Jabr, 2013).
 In other words, downtime is equally as important as the therapeutic activity itself.
-The Girardeau et al. (2009) study shows that in downtime, after a new activity, a nearly identical pattern of electrical impulses is recreated among the same set of neurons within the brain.
+A study by Girardeau et al. (2009) shows that in downtime, after a new activity, a nearly identical pattern of electrical impulses is recreated among the same set of neurons within the brain.

 The more those neurons communicate with one another, the stronger their connections become; meanwhile neglected and irrelevant neural pathways wither.
 Many studies indicate that in such moments—known as sharp-wave ripples—the rat is forming a memory.

-- It brings a wealth of new sensory enrichment opportunities
+- It brings a wealth of new sensory enrichment opportunities.

 - More downtime means more time for the brain to integrate, consolidate and re-wire itself.